 Here’s how I think about it:

-Micro habits = system (the mechanism that rewires the brain).
+Micro habits = system (the mechanism that trains a behavior in until it becomes automatic).

 Small steps = philosophy (the belief that manageable progress builds momentum).